Triangle of Freedom

 Displaced in Cairo, Egypt

-He thought about all the aspects of the war, his experience and displacements, the complicity of most of the world powers, the news media, et cetera.
+He thought about all the aspects of the war, his experiences and displacements, the complicity of most of the world powers, the news media, et cetera.
 What could his painting do in the face of all this?
 An overarching concept emerged: visual art speaks a language that does not require translation, and so can reach the whole world.
-Alaklouk sought to write a letter to the world, just to say “We are a Palestinian community, and we have the right to live.”
+Aklouk sought to write a letter to the world, just to say “We are a Palestinian community, and we have the right to live.”